U.S., 1958, 128 min, 70mm, Dir. Alfred Hitchcock, Rated PG, Warner Bros.

 This 70mm presentation is supported by a generous grant from the Coral Gables Community Foundation.

-The Gables Cinema is the only art cinema in the southeastern United States equipped to screen films in 70mm, the high-resolution format that became synonymous with the medium's epics and films of exceptional visual grandeur.
+Coral Gables Art Cinema is the only art cinema in the southeastern United States equipped to screen films in 70mm, the high-resolution format that became synonymous with the medium's epics and films of exceptional visual grandeur.
 To see a film projected in this format is to see them in their full splendor, with pristine image and detailed sound.
 New screenings are added throughout the year.